 Ready to make a difference through a non-profit organisation?

-If improving the lives of others, finding solutions to social issues and making the world a better place is a dream of yours, CSU’s wide range of humanities, social work and human services degrees will take you there.
+If improving the lives of others, finding solutions to social issues and making the world a better place is a dream of yours, Charles Sturt University’s wide range of humanities, social work and human services degrees will take you there.
 Make a real contribution to society and find your purpose with an enriching career focused on human services.